 Hofstra University's Office of Information Technology (IT) provides wired and wireless data network services for all organizations within the University.
-Hofstra University computer and network resources include, but are not limited to: the computing devices, printers, networks, online and offline storage media and related equipment, software and data files that are owned, managed, contracted for or maintained by Hofstra University, as well as all networks reached via this campus-wide network, such as the Internet.
+Hofstra University computer and network resources include, but are not limited to the computing devices, printers, networks, online and offline storage media and related equipment, software and data files that are owned, managed, contracted for, or maintained by Hofstra University, as well as all networks reached via this campus-wide network, such as the internet.
 Also included are any specialized computer resources or services that other Hofstra schools have implemented for the use of their department and/or academic discipline.
 (Collectively referred to as "Computing Resources").

-This policy applies to students, faculty and other employees of the University and to all other persons accessing Hofstra University computer and network resources.
-As a condition to being granted use of or access to Hofstra University computer and network resources, each user (1) consents to the provisions of this policy and (2) agrees to comply with all of the terms and conditions detailed within this policy.
+This policy applies to students, faculty, and other employees of the University and to all other persons accessing Hofstra University computer and network resources.
+As a condition to being granted use of or access to Hofstra University computer and network resources, each user (1) consents to the provisions of this policy and (2) agrees to comply with all the terms and conditions detailed within this policy.
 Use of Hofstra Computing Resources, even when carried out on a privately-owned computing device that is not managed or maintained by Hofstra University, is governed by this policy.

 Hofstra University seeks to maintain its Computing Resources in a manner that respects individual privacy and promotes user trust.
 The use of Hofstra University's Computing Resources, however, is not completely private and users should have no reasonable expectation of privacy in their use of the Computing Resources.

-The normal operation and maintenance of the University's Computing Resources, which includes the safeguarding of the security of these resources, require back up and caching of data and communications, logging of activity, monitoring of general usage patterns and other similar activities.
+The normal operation and maintenance of the University's Computing Resources, which includes the safeguarding of the security of these resources, requires back up and caching of data and communications, logging of activity, monitoring of general usage patterns and other similar activities.
 These activities are necessary to protect the integrity of University information resources and the rights of all users of the Computing Resources.
 When there is sufficient evidence of wrongdoing or when compelled by subpoena, court order or other legal demand for information, the University reserves the right to examine and impound any files, information or computer system(s) resident or attached to the Hofstra University network.
-The University may, with or without further notice to users, take such action as it deems necessary to preserve, protect, secure and promote the interests of the University in this regard.
+The University may, with or without further notice to users, take such action as it deems necessary to preserve, protect, secure, and promote the interests of the University in this regard.

 Acceptable Use of Hofstra Computing Resources

-Students, faculty and other employees of the University and all other persons accessing Hofstra Computing Resources, have the responsibility to use Computing Resources in an ethical and legal manner and agree to and acknowledge the following as a condition for the use of the Hofstra network:
+Students, faculty, and other employees of the University and all other persons accessing Hofstra Computing Resources, have the responsibility to use Computing Resources in an ethical and legal manner and agree to and acknowledge the following as a condition for the use of the Hofstra network: